evazhang612/sokt-landing/_pages/courses.md

 ## Relevant CS / Math Courses

-If you are a current Stanford student deciding on courses and majors, I wrote up some [thoughts](https://www.evazhang.com/wtt) that was helpful in guiding my selection.
+If you are a current Stanford student deciding on courses and majors, I wrote up some [thoughts](https://www.evazhang.com/wtt) that were helpful in guiding my selection.

 <i>CS 107, 109, 110, 161</i> - <b> All of CS Core </b>